Cellularity of KLR and weighted KLRW algebras via crystals: Sandwich cellular bases

 \begin{Remark} In many examples we consider below, such as in \autoref{E:ConstructionExampleTwo}, all of the dotted $i$-subsequences are of the form $i\dots i$.
-For these examples, $d_{m}(\bpath)+1$ is just the length of the $i$-subsequence.
-The point of \autoref{D:ConstructionRepeated} is that, if $a_{ij}=0$ and $i_{m}=i$, then $d_{m}(\bpath)+1$ is equal the number of times that $i$ appears in the sequences $ji$, $iji$, $ijiji$, \dots. \end{Remark}
+For these examples, $d_{m}(\bpath)+1$ is just the length of this $i$-subsequence.
+The point of \autoref{D:ConstructionRepeated} is that, if $a_{ij}=0$ and $i_{m}=i$, then $d_{m}(\bpath)+1$ is equal to the number of times that $i$ appears in the sequences $ji$, $iji$, $ijiji$, \dots. \end{Remark}

 \begin{Notation} Let $\bpath\in\vertices^{n,\ell}$.
-From now on the \emph{$m$th solid string of $\dotidem[\bpath]$} is the solid string that corresponds to the $m$th entry of $\Res[\bpath]$.
-Its \textbf{component}, which is steady or unsteady, is the component of $\Res[\bpath]$ that the $m$th entry belongs to.
-Note, in particular, that this changes the convention that we use for the diagrams $f(\bu)D$ as in \autoref{SS:RecollectionQPoly}, for $\bu\in\N[\bu]$.
+From now on, the \emph{$m$th solid string of $\dotidem[\bpath]$} is the solid string that corresponds to the $m$th entry of $\Res[\bpath]$.
+Note, in particular, that this changes the convention that we use for the (linear combination of) diagrams $f(\bu)D$ as in \autoref{SS:RecollectionQPoly}, for $\bu\in\N[\bu]$.
 This convention will also be used when we associate permutation diagrams $D_{w}$ to permutations $w\in\sym$ in \autoref{SS:ConstructionPermutation}. \end{Notation}

-\begin{Example} The third solid string of the (dotted) idempotent diagram in type $\typeb[4]$ with residue sequence $12344321$, from \autoref{E:ConstructionExampleTwo}, is the rightmost solid $3$-string. \end{Example}
+\begin{Example} In the second displayed equation of \autoref{E:ConstructionExampleTwo} below, the third solid string of the (dotted) idempotent diagram in type $\typeb[4]$ with residue sequence $12344321$ is the rightmost solid $3$-string. \end{Example}

 \begin{Definition} Let $\bpath\in\vertices^{n,\ell}$.
 The \emph{dotted idempotent} $\dotidem[\bpath]$ is the diagram $\dotidem[\bpath]=y_{1}^{d_{1}(\bpath)}\dots y_{n}^{d_{n}(\bpath)}\idem[\bpath]$. \end{Definition}